Crimson Desert: How to Clear Path of Trials for Ice Element

 Path of Trials is the final room of the Frostbitten Paradise Abyss chain.
 You reach it by working through the chain in order: Spire of Ringing Truth, then Ether Rest, then Frostbitten Paradise, which opens into Path of Trials.
 If you have not finished Frostbitten Paradise yet, that is your prerequisite — see how to clear Frostbitten Paradise and reach Path of Trials first.

 Once inside, the layout looks more complicated than it is.
-The room is vertical, but the route is essentially linear.
-The real test is environmental pressure, not platforming: the island applies cold damage over time, so you are managing warmth checkpoints while you move rather than solving a precision course.
+The area is built around floating ruins, but the route is essentially linear.
+The real test is environmental pressure, not platforming: the island applies cold damage over time, so you are managing warmth checkpoints while you glide from platform to platform rather than solving a precision course.

 Advertisement